 In the moment

-• Be prepared and aware “The more they know about the preventative or protective measures, the better they’re going to be at following those measures in an emergency, and the more confident and calm they're going to be,” says Kelly.
+- Be prepared and aware “The more they know about the preventative or protective measures, the better they’re going to be at following those measures in an emergency, and the more confident and calm they're going to be,” says Meron.

-• Take a deep breath “It really does work.
-Taking that moment to just take a deep breath.
-It calms you down, brings oxygen into your extremities and helps you think more clearly."
+- Take a deep breath “It really does work.
+Pausing a moment to just take a deep breath calms you down, increases oxygen flow throughout your body, and helps you think more clearly."

-• Visualize the next step “Picture what happens next: ‘I need to go out this door’ or ‘I need to get this fire extinguisher’ or ‘I need to get this list of staff,’” says Kelly.
+- Visualize the next step “Picture what happens next: ‘I need to go out this door’ or ‘I need to get this fire extinguisher’ or ‘I need to get this list of staff,’” says Meron.

 Each emergency situation has its own particular requirements, and different workplaces may have different protocols—for example, a retail store in a large mall, a concession stand in a park, and a municipal swimming pool are all quite different.
 In general, though according to the federal Get Prepared website, this is a good set of instructions to bear in mind: